Tanq16/linksnapper/README.md

 | --- | --- |
 | <img src="/assets/d.png" alt="Desktop" /> | <img src="/assets/m.png" alt="Mobile" /> |

-> [!TIP]
-> The interface automatically adapts to system preferences for themes.
-The views are optimized for both desktop and mobile use.

 # Installation

 ### Docker Installation (Recommended)